-Lychee, also spelled litchi, is a tropical tree native to China.
-It grows in warm, tropical, wet climate.
-Like so many other tropical fruits, lychee is not a natural choice for indoor gardeners.
+Lychee is a tropical evergreen tree native to China, where it grows in a warm, wet climate.
+It bears small, dimpled fleshy fruits.
+The outside of the fruit has a rough, pink-red skin that is inedible and the inside flesh is clear to white and sweet.
+The brown, inside seed is poisonous and should be discarded (or planted).
+The fruit has a light, perfume-like flavor.
+It is usually eaten fresh or frozen and can be made into sauces, jam, puree, or preserves.
+Like many other tropical fruits, lychee is not a natural choice for indoor gardeners.
 It's more of a novelty plant and will be unlikely to ever bear fruit or grow to maturity (unless you have a greenhouse).
-Still, it can be fun to sprout these seeds if you happen to get a young tree and attempt to grow this attractive plant.
+Still, it can be fun to sprout these seeds in an attempt to grow an attractive plant.

 Aside from its red, walnut-sized, and pebbly fruit, the lychee is actually a beautiful little tree with foot-long leaves.
 The new growth is reddish bronze in color and is highly attractive.
 To keep your lychee healthy, don't let it dry out and make sure the soil is slightly acidified.

 Lychee thrive in full sun, but be aware that plants need to be acclimated.
 Young plants that are not used to full sun will suffer from sudden exposure to bright light, but once acclimated, they will definitely perform better.

-- Water: These plants prefer ample and regular water throughout the year.
+These plants prefer ample and regular water throughout the year.
 Lychee does not have a natural winter resting period, so it will not benefit from a suspension of watering.

-- Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
+Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Lychee can be maintained as small patio trees in warmer climes or grown into 35- or 40-foot trees in the ground.
 In pots, the plants should be repotted every spring until they reach your maximum growing size.
 To help keep the plant smaller, aggressively prune the main growing trunks annually to encourage a smaller, bushier plant.